1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Understanding kDrive permissions

-- Refer to this other guide if you are looking for general information about data sharing on kDrive.
+- Refer to this other guide if you are looking for general information about sharing data on kDrive.

-Types of Access Rights
+Types of access rights

-Sharing can be restricted.
-Choose whether the user…
+A share (of document, directory...) can be restricted.
+Choose whether the user...

 - ... can view: